 The Healthy Heart Handbook for Women describes “Dietary Guidelines for Americans,” DASH, TLC and other dietary issues on pages 63-82

 Also on the web

-The American Heart Association's Delicious Decisions offers nutritional information and recipes.
+The American Heart Association’s page on healthy eating offers nutritional information and recipes.